-These therapies are time limited, being deliverable in up to seven planned sessions in a calendar year (including services to which items 80001, 80011, 80101, 80111, 80126, 80136, 80151 and 80161 apply), with at least one face-to-face consultation (to which items 2721, 2723, 2725, 2727, 80000, 80005, 80010, 80015, 80100, 80105, 80110, 80115, 80125, 80130, 80135, 80140, 80150, 80155, 80160 and 80165 apply) to be conducted within the first four sessions.
+These therapies are time limited, being deliverable in up to 10 planned sessions in a calendar year (including services to which items 80001, 80011, 80101, 80111, 80126, 80136, 80151 and 80161 apply).

-Patients will also be eligible to claim up to seven separate services within a calendar year for group therapy services involving 6-10 patients to which items 80021 (psychological therapy via video conference - clinical psychologist), 80121 (focussed psychological strategies via video conference - psychologist), 80146 (focussed psychological strategies via video conference - occupational therapist) and 80171 (focussed psychological strategies via video conference - social worker) apply.
-These group services are separate from the individual services and do not count towards the seven individual services per calendar year maximum associated with those items.
+Patients will also be eligible to claim up to 10 separate services within a calendar year for group therapy services involving 6-10 patients to which items 80021 (psychological therapy via video conference - clinical psychologist), 80121 (focussed psychological strategies via video conference - psychologist), 80146 (focussed psychological strategies via video conference - occupational therapist) and 80171 (focussed psychological strategies via video conference - social worker) apply.
+These group services are separate from the individual services and do not count towards the 10 individual services per calendar year maximum associated with those items.